 If I am a foreign, non-native English speaking student who graduated from a college in the united states, do I still need to submit a TOEFL score?

 If you received a degree from an English-speaking university, you can request a TOEFL score waiver from the Academic Program Manager by email.
 We will review your degree and university to determine whether you will need to submit a TOEFL score or you qualify for a waiver.

-Can I complete the MSPH, PHD, or DRPH programs online or on a part-time basis?
+Can I complete the MSPH, MHS, or PHD programs online or on a part-time basis?

 The Department does not offer these options for any degree programs.
 While some courses are available through the Web, the programs require that students be enrolled full-time and be in residence.
-However, the MPH program offers part-time/Internet-based options.
+However, the MPH and DrPH programs offer part-time/Internet-based options.